 Herzberger continues to be asked to speak all over the country and is planning yet another book.
 She realizes that, as one of the relatively few remaining survivors of the Holocaust, hers is a voice that needs to be heard.

-And given the current state of the world — from the continued unrest in the Middle East to the rise of hate speech and antisemitism at home — she realizes her work is far from done.
-Still, with all the dangers in the world, after all the horror she's seen, all the pain she's endured, all the people she's lost, her message remains one of hope.
+And given the current state of the world, she realizes her work is far from done.
+Still, with all of that, after all the horror she's seen, all the pain she's endured, all the people she's lost, her message remains one of hope.

 "It's not easy to forgive, you see, especially in something in which you were really hurt badly.
 But you have to be able to forgive in order that you will have peace, yourself," she says.
 "I don't believe in hatred.
 Hatred doesn't lead to help.
 If we are hating each other, we are not going to be in peace with each other, ever.